GaryLBaird/CommandLineHelper/README.md

 *results in*
 value

-#Default Alias Options Available from the Command Line:
+# Default Alias Options Available from the Command Line:

-These settings don't stop working just because you open another command window.
-Once installed you can edit them and continue improve upon them.
-Please contribute to the CommandLineHelper either your suggestions or edit them yourself.
+*These settings don't stop working just because you open another command window.* Once CommandLineHelper is installed you can edit them and continue improve upon them.
+Please contribute to the CommandLineHelper either your suggestions or add your own changes to the source repository here.
 ```
 "FindString YourRegularExpression Text"
 "desktop"     Changes directory to your desktop "%userprofile%\Desktop directory.